3 Weeks In Cambodia and Vietnam Itinerary

 Cambodia is easily one of the most popular travel destinations in Southeast Asia.
 It is most famous for its ancient ruins of Angkor Wat.
-While that is definitely a must-see in Cambodia, many people don’t know that Cambodia is also home to beautiful beaches and also holds a very dark history.
+While that is definitely a must-see in Cambodia, many people don’t know that Cambodia is also home to beautiful beaches and also has a very dark history.

 Vietnam is probably known today for its war in 1970, but apart from that, it is also home to world-class coffee farms, motorbike destinations, and of course, tasty local dishes.
 It is a famous destination for young backpackers for its affordability and ease of travel.